By Herman Mashaba, Executive Mayor of the City of Johannesburg

 When the world faces a crisis such as this, it is inevitable for us to ask why we have reached this point.
 We hear leaders arguing about whether the devastating consequences of climate change are a direct result of years of neglect by developed countries — and lamenting the injustice of still-developing countries being forced to bear the brunt of the effects.

 But we must not waste time on the past.
 Instead of arguing and apportioning blame, African cities must invest our energies in putting sustainable development front and centre in all our work in the here and now.
-We must not delude ourselves into thinking we are exempt from taking responsibility in the climate mission.
+We must not delude ourselves into thinking we are exempt from taking responsibility for the climate mission.
 This is a collective fight that will determine the collective destiny of humankind.
 And it is a dangerous and urgent fight that needs immediate global action — across communities, industries and nations.

 As a leader of an African city, I believe that my community has the potential to play a decisive and positive role.
 Cities like ours are where this fight will be won; we are champions of innovation, leadership, and ambition.
 However, in order to make our ideas a reality, we face a major obstacle: financing.